scaleway/docs-content/docs/CONTRIBUTING.md

       So in the branch `ext-add-instances`, an external contributor will add information to a documentation page of the Instances product category.

-4. All commit names must comply with the following naming convention: `docs($PRODUCTNAME): $FIXEXPLANATION`.
+4. All commit names must comply with the [commit naming conventions](#commit-conventions) described below.
 5. All PR names must comply with the following naming convention: `docs($PRODUCTNAME): $FIXEXPLANATION BRANCHNAME`.
-6. All PRs must be reviewed by at least one Technical Writer from the Product Documentation team.
-7. All PRs must be approved by at least two Technical Writers from the Product Documentation team before merging to main.
+6. All PRs are reviewed and approved by the Scaleway Product Documentation team before being merged by them.

 ---

 ## Commit conventions

-This project use [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) based on [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
+This project uses [conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) based on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

-Here is a commit template exemple:
+Here is a commit template example:

 `type(module): description with some words PROJECT-XXX`

 Lowercase only, `(module)` is optional.
-Project number at the end is recommended.
+Adding the project number at the end is recommended.

-Here is the list of `type` to use (commons in bold)
+Here is the list of `type` to use (commons in bold):

 - `docs`
   - _Do not use other than **project docs** itself concerns (like README file)_